borti4938/n64rgb_project_misc/simpleRGBamp/README.md

 **R42** should remain on the modding board (either size; could also be a short) as it holds channel one of the video amp close to GND.

 ##### [4]
 As the N64 does not output RGB by stock, there is no official RGB cable available.
-A most common method is to refere to the [SNES cable schematics](http://members.optusnet.com.au/eviltim/gamescart/gamescart.htm#snes).
+A most common method is to refer to the [SNES cable schematics](http://members.optusnet.com.au/eviltim/gamescart/gamescart.htm#snes).

 - If you use a NTSC cable cable, **R13**, **R23** and **R33** (and **R43**) has to be 75ohm resistors.
 - If you use a PAL cable setup, **R13**, **R23** and **R33** (and **R43**) has to be 39ohm resistors.